 |UBBL 230||Luke/Acts (Must take if transferring in 60+ units)||3|

 |UBBL 3XX-4XX||Approved Additional General Education (Biblical Studies Course)||3|

 |Introduction to Philosophy|

 |Senior Seminar: Church and Society|

 |Senior Seminar: Theology and Social Issues|

 |Senior Seminar: Biblical Theology and Ethics|

-Beyond core requirements, students in both majors must choose a concentration.
-Based on a student’s primary interests, the choice of concentration enables the student to begin to prepare for postbaccalaureate work in related ministry fields, and affords the student the opportunity to work in ministry settings that accentuate his/her strengths, abilities, and passions.
+Beyond core requirements, students in the Christian ministries and youth and family ministries majors must choose a concentration.
+Based on each student’s primary interests, the choice of a concentration enables them to prepare for professional work in a related ministry field, and affords them the opportunity to work in ministry settings that align with their sense of calling, strengths, abilities, and passions.
 One concentration must be chosen from the following: